Update: This offer for the Barclaycard Arrival Plus® World Elite MasterCard® has expired. Learn more about the current offers here.

 So let’s look at a couple of the best options:

 One of the hottest welcome bonuses right now is on the Citi Premier℠ Card.
-This card has a $95 annual fee that’s waived for the first 12 months, and offers a welcome bonus of 60,000 ThankYou points after spending $4,000 within three months.
+This card has a $95 annual fee, and offers a welcome bonus of 60,000 ThankYou points after spending $4,000 within three months.

 The card earns triple points on travel and gas, and double points on dining and entertainment.
 Each point can be redeemed for 1.25 cents towards an airfare purchase, meaning you’re earning 3.75 cents towards an airfare purchase for every dollar spent on travel and gas, 2.5 cents towards an airfare purchase for every dollar spent on dining and entertainment, and 1.25 cents towards an airfare purchase for all other purchases.